By Kate Wilson

-Jenny Hastings was diagnosed with intrahepatic cholestasis of pregnancy (ICP) at 34 weeks when pregnant with her first-born child, George (now five years old).
+Jenny Hastings was diagnosed with intrahepatic cholestasis of pregnancy (ICP) at 34 weeks when pregnant with her first-born child, George.
 Like thousands of other women across the globe, Jenny had never heard of the condition until diagnosis.
 Jenny’s experience of ICP’s symptoms were thought to be typical of every pregnancy: ‘I felt like I had flu, run down and really under the weather.
 I was so shocked I remember bursting into tearsI was itchy, but I just thought that’s just how you felt in pregnancy’.
 Jenny was under a lot of pressure at work in addition to this, having to oversee an entire department at a large comprehensive school and organise cover for another member of staff.
 ‘My mum noticed that I had raw skin on my hands and feet; she’d been a nurse previously and knew this could be a sign of something more than just pregnancy itself.
 I saw my midwife and she did a blood test, which confirmed I had ICP’.
-Jenny was diagnosed at 32 weeks with her second-born, Phoebe, now 15 months.
+Jenny was diagnosed at 32 weeks with her second-born, Phoebe.

 ‘I was so shocked I remember bursting into tears’, remembers Jenny.
 ‘I was so scared when we got to the hospital: I had researched the condition briefly and just saw the words “premature” and “stillborn”, which clearly made me feel even more concerned’.
 Jenny’s first appointment after diagnosis consisted of a heart-rate check-up of the baby, being prescribed some tablets and being sent home with the promise of another appointment being made soon: ‘They were very dismissive, and this did not help with my anxiety’.
 Jenny describes her hospital experience as ‘not good’, as it was ‘perfectly OK’ to go full-term with the condition, and that further blood tests after diagnosis were not needed.
 Once I had contacted ICP Support, I pushed for regular blood tests‘Once I had contacted ICP Support, I pushed for regular blood tests’.
 Research has found that monitoring liver blood tests and bile acids during pregnancy after diagnosis can be crucial when it comes to ensuring the safety of both baby and mother.